-A: Students, please see the Fall 2014 course schedule.
+A: Students, please see the schedules in the previous question.
 Each cadet is required to attend an ROTC lab which will take place on Thursdays from 4 p.m. - 6 p.m.
 Physical fitness training will occur Monday through Thursday, from 6:30 a.m. - 7:30 a.m.

 A: Yes.
 Each year hundreds of students attending colleges nationwide receive Army ROTC scholarships.
 ROTC awards them to students studying science, engineering, nursing, business, as well as a variety of other majors.